ShayanGilmour/Assembly-Calculator/README.md

 Every operation must be in a parenthesis; So in every parenthesis, there's at most one operation.
 You can use the previous answer by character 'a' or 'A'.
+Use the dollar sign character `$` to quit the calculator.

 ### Operation symbols
 1. `A+B`: `A` plus `B`